myronmurray/PARE/README.md

 ## Demo

 First, you need to download the required data
 (i.e our trained model and SMPL model parameters).
 It is approximately 1.3GB.

+Note: These steps assume that [FFmpeg] is available on your system `PATH`.
+If FFmpeg is not already installed, install it via your package manager (e.g. `sudo apt install ffmpeg`, `brew install ffmpeg`) before running the demo.

-To do this you can just run:
+To download the assets you can run:

 ```shell
 source scripts/prepare_data.sh